kingluddite/web-dev-notes/development/workflow/git/01-intro-git.md

         + git knows that commit is only relevant to the branch we created it on

 ## git checkout -b branch-name
-this will let you create a branch and move to it in one line
+This will let you create a branch and move to it in one line

-**note**: when you create a new branch it starts off as a copy of the branch you were in when you created the new branch
+**note**: When you create a new branch it starts off as a copy of the branch you were in when you created the new branch

 ## show all branch